 This shows that same load we are getting stresses of 1.5 T/sqm for raft and 9.375 T/sqm for individual foundations.

-As the contact area of raft is more the load is distributed over a larger area and hence stresses coming on the soil is very less.
+As the contact area of the raft is more the load is distributed over a larger area and hence stresses coming on the soil are very less.

-Raft foundations are usually preferred over other foundations when the following conditions are encountered.
+Raft foundations are typically preferred over other foundations when one of the following situations arises.

-c) The columns, shear wall etc are coming so close to each other and chances of individual footings over lapping each other.
+- The columns, shear walls, and so on are so close to each other that individual footings may overlap.

-d) Any other type of foundations may cover more than 50% of the total ground area below the structure.
+- Any other type of foundation may cover more than 50% of the total ground area beneath the structure.

-e) When there is a possibility of unequal settlement.
+- When a possibility of unequal settlement exists.

-g) Used when the proposed structure have basements
+- Used when the proposed structure includes basements.

 - Solid Slab Raft Foundation